Canadian Summer School in Germany

 The Canadian Summer School in Germany (CSSG) offers university-level language and culture studies in Kassel, in a unique and intensive immersion program.

-The main feature of the program, though, is the students' rapid progress in linguistic skills enhanced mainly by the fact that they are immersed in German life, culture, and civilization.
+The main feature of the program, though, is students' rapid progress in linguistic skills enhanced mainly by the fact that they are immersed in German life, culture, and civilization.

 The CSSG is an immersion program.
-It is therefore essential that students demonstrate a commitment to communicate solely in German during all CSSG activities.
+It is essential that students demonstrate a commitment to communicate solely in German during all CSSG activities.

 Students will be required to sign the CSSG Language Agreement.

-This policy will be strictly enforced.
+This policy is strictly enforced.